 This breed likes to be outdoors where there is plenty of space for them to run around and expend all that energy they have inside them.
 Austrian Pinschers love running and can race around for hours if they are allowed to do so.
 They are not the ideal choice for people who live in apartments or for people living in an urban setup.

 The physical exercise Austrian Pinschers need every day is paired to the mental stimulation.
-This helps them stay happy and healthy.
+This helps keep them happy and healthy.
 This also shows that they are the great choice of pets for people who love outdoors and who have large gardens for their beloved pooches to run around.

 However, garden fences and gates need to be secure to keep the dogs safe and sound.
 If not then they will start hunting the small animals around which they instinctively love to do.